MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-230-General-Rules-Regulations-Securities-Act-1933/subjectgroup-ECFR6e651a4c86c0174-Regulation-D-Rules-Governing-Limited-Offer-Sale-Securities-Without-Registration-Under-Securities-Act-1933/section-230.506.md

 (*3*) A licensed attorney who is in good standing under the laws of the jurisdictions in which he or she is admitted to practice law; or

-(*4*) A certified public accountant who is duly registered and in good standing under the laws of the place of his or her residence or principal office.
+(*4*) A certified public accountant who is duly registered and in good standing under the laws of the place of his or her residence or principal office;

-(D) In regard to any person who purchased securities in an issuer's Rule 506(b) offering as an accredited investor prior to September 23, 2013 and continues to hold such securities, for the same issuer's Rule 506(c) offering, obtaining a certification by such person at the time of sale that he or she qualifies as an accredited investor.
+(D) In regard to any person who purchased securities in an issuer's Rule 506(b) offering as an accredited investor prior to September 23, 2013 and continues to hold such securities, for the same issuer's Rule 506(c) offering, obtaining a certification by such person at the time of sale that he or she qualifies as an accredited investor; or

+(E) In regard to any person that the issuer previously took reasonable steps to verify as an accredited investor in accordance with this paragraph (c)(2)(ii), so long as the issuer is not aware of information to the contrary, obtaining a written representation from such person at the time of sale that he or she qualifies as an accredited investor.
+A written representation under this method of verification will satisfy the issuer's obligation to verify the person's accredited investor status for a period of five years from the date the person was previously verified as an accredited investor.

-*Instructions to paragraph (c)(2)(ii)(A) through (D) of this section:*
+*Instructions to paragraph (c)(2)(ii):* of this section.

 1. The issuer is not required to use any of these methods in verifying the accredited investor status of natural persons who are purchasers.
 These methods are examples of the types of non-exclusive and non-mandatory methods that satisfy the verification requirement in § 230.506(c)(2)(ii).